SaxonRah/axiomatik/README.md

 pip install pyproof
 ```
 ### NOTE: pyproof is not on pip yet.
 Clone repo for now.
+#### Looking for a new name as pyproof is taken and was an internal tool name.

 Or for development:
 ```bash